 - Often, every phase of the project requires distinct permitting – demolition, land development, plumbing, fire protection, etc. All this might not be easy to manage.

 - It is essential to connect with the utilities like sewer and water.
 Consider the way you will connect.

 Lesson # 3: Develop a robust team

-If you have the right team, it will surely make the difference.
+If you have the right team, it will surely make a difference.
 Make sure that the team you have is capable of doing the work effectively and efficiently.
 Your priority should be to build solid and long-lasting relationships with renowned subcontractors as well as other experts.

 Lesson # 4: Consider the lead times

 A major and common issue faced during design-build projects is handling the management of necessary equipment and materials.
 Sometimes the lead times are unbelievably long, and the best you can do to avoid such hassles is to place the orders as soon as you see the requirements.

 Lesson # 5: One of the key constituents to success is a project schedule

 You should have a detailed and thorough schedule made, and every member of your team should function according to that schedule.
 Another important thing is that this schedule should be properly communicated to all your team members and also to the subcontractors.

 Lesson # 6: Evaluate the scope

 You should evaluate every portion of your project scope and make sure that you comprehend and resolve the recognized discrepancies.
 Moreover, it is vital to get rid of “scope creep” – little and superfluous items that creep into the design project and increase unnecessary time or cost.

 Lesson # 7: Never forget your values

 You might be aware of the fact that the correct way is not always the most convenient and easy.
 The right path will sometimes test your patience and make it hard for you to achieve the project objectives.
 But you should never forget your values and make all the ethically correct decisions.
 The shortcuts may look easy but might lead to problems in the future.

 Lesson # 8: Communication is key